In MedCalc, as in other spreadsheets, a cell can contain a text or string entry, or it can contain a number or a formula.

 Also, the functions in this manual use a comma to separate different arguments, e.g. power(5,2).
 In most European countries you must use a semicolon to separate arguments, e.g. power(5;2).

 The decimal symbol and list separator are options in the Windows control panel and MedCalc uses these settings by default.
-This behaviour is the same as in for example Excel.
+This behavior is the same as in for example Excel.

 You can however change the decimal symbol and list separator used by MedCalc in the Options panel (Regional settings tab).